seed-labs/seed-emulator/nsdi/rost/README.md

 - `birdc show protocols` via the helper
 - `birdc show route` via the helper

+Repository-specific checks should continue to use the repository service in AS154.
+The primary validation guide intentionally uses the separate ordinary prefix `10.153.0.0/24` instead of the repository prefix.

 ### Import Invalidation Note

 Import invalidation changes the selected route view, and the helper now